-Autoscaling explained: Here's why scaling your website is so hard
+Autoscaling explained: Why scaling your site is so hard

 Scaling up is a natural first step to prepare for heavy website traffic.
 But if you disregard the difficulty of autoscaling, you risk failure during your busiest and most business-critical sales.
-Using everyday language and plenty of analogies, here’s an explainer of why scaling a website is anything but easy.
+Using an infographic, everyday language & plenty of analogies, here’s an explainer of why scaling a website is anything but easy.

 “Just scale up!” says the ecommerce manager.
 “It can’t be that hard.”